Blog

 How can I ensure these requirements are met for my solar project?

-System owners have to rely heavily on their solar contractor to follow these requirements and provide all necessary documentation to show that all applicable workers, including those employed by subcontractors, are paid wages that meet or exceed prevailing wage rates.
+System owners must rely on their solar contractor to follow these requirements and provide all necessary documentation to show that all applicable workers, including those employed by subcontractors, are paid wages that meet or exceed prevailing wage rates.

 SunPeak has been a union signatory contractor since 2019 and pays prevailing wages as part of our standard construction operations.
 We can provide all necessary documentation required for customers to demonstrate the wage requirements for their full tax credit were fulfilled.